placebeyondtheclouds/placebeyondtheclouds.github.io/_posts/2025-11-13-mobula8-runcam.md

 - replaced the motors with **Happymodel EX1103 11000KV 2S**, at `set motor_output_limit = 80` there is no more voltage sag, the problem was with the generic motors not suitable for a quad this heavy (or them being close to 1S rather than 2S) and drawing too much current. the current dropped from 4.5A@34% to 3A@41% (at `ibata_scale = 400`). `set motor_output_limit = 100` also works without FC restarts.
 - got motor desync event at 15 degrees timing, moved ESCs back to 22.5 degrees
 - flight time at 96kHz PWM, 22.5 degrees motor timing, 90% motor limit, outside temperature around 0 degrees celsius, two LiHV 550mah 100C A30 batteries in series: around 2 minutes down to 3.3v
+- the 5GHz antenna requires putting a heatshrink to the place where the cable is soldered to the antenna itself, otherwise the shielding gradually breaks and loses contact with the antenna

 ## update 2: transplant

-- transplanting everything into a carbon fiber frame [AstroRC Carbonfly 80 (薯片80) frame](https://astrorc.net/products/astrorc-carbonfly-80-1-8inch-frame-o4-version).
-[AstroRC official frame assembly tutorial](https://www.youtube.com/watch?v=75qipfHU6d8)
+- transplanting everything into a carbon fiber [AstroRC Carbonfly 80 (薯片80) frame](https://astrorc.net/products/astrorc-carbonfly-80-1-8inch-frame-o4-version).
+[AstroRC official frame assembly tutorial](https://www.youtube.com/watch?v=75qipfHU6d8), changing the props to gemfan 45mm-3 because 2023 do not fit into the frame without modifications (that will follow)
-- dry weight: 95.6 grams, with batteries: 121.8 grams
+- dry weight: 95.6 grams, with batteries: 121.8 grams. flight time 3 minutes (winter).

 ## todo